| |

 So raise a glass to Rigoletto's Cafe, a cosy Italian joint that I confess fell off my radar back in 1998 when it

 lost its lease on Rice Howard Way.
 The restaurant didn't stay closed for long.
-Partners Jack Flisiak and Segrio
+Partners Jack Flisiak and Sergio

 Turlione simply bided their time a few months and the reopened in new digs in the back of the old Mayfair Hotel